An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Lailashi ‘Secret Pool’ – almost impossible to visit without your own car.

-Drop off: Towards the end of my road trip, I had to change my itinerary again and re-route because of lockdowns.
+Drop off: Towards the end of my road trip, I had to change my itinerary again and re-route.
 I emailed Local Rent and they advised me to contact the agent directly.
 I was able to organise a new drop off address (in a different city, mind you) without any hassle.
 All I had to do was confirm the final address the night before.

 On the morning I was set to drop off the car, I sent an email with my ETA of 12 midday.
 The agent asked me to hold onto the car for a few more hours to give his driver time to reach me from Tbilisi.
 Brilliant!